Technologicat/mcpyrate/README.md

 Use the named parameter `expand_macros` with an AST to expand the macros in that AST.
 This is useful to expand innermost macros first.

 In any particular macro implementation, any code that runs before a call to `expand_macros` behaves outside-in; any code that runs after behaves inside-out.

+Using `expand_macros`, expansion continues recursively until no macros are left in the AST that was given to it.
+To instead expand only one layer of macros, use the named parameter `expand_once`.
+This can be useful during debugging of a macro implementation.

+### Macro expansion error reporting

+An exception raised during macro expansion is reported immediately, and the program exits.
+The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).

+The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro.

 ### Examples